blackpandan/trivia/README.md

 ## **Getting Started**

-you need to have python installed on your system with node and npm (a package manager for node)
+you need to have python installed on your system with node and npm (a package manager for node) as the backend uses python flask framework and the frontend uses react.

 ---